Skip to main contentArrow Right

 Fig: Skipping the MFA step

-On the We’re now ready to show you Descope in action! page, select Next to generate all the flows:
+On the We’re now ready to show you Descope in action! page, select Next to generate your authentication flows:

 Fig: Generating all flows

-On your Descope console sidebar, select Flows and click the sign-up-or-in flow to open it in the flow builder:
+After these steps, Descope generates the default flows.
+In the sidebar of your console, go to Flows and click the sign-up-or-in flow to open it in the visual builder.

 Fig: Opening the sign-up-or-in flow in the flow builder